So you’ve prepared your data, authored your model and packaged it to test it at scale as a recipe. Now let’s go ahead and train and test the model.

 The dataset to use is called

-AEP Demo - Recommendations Input.
+Demo System - Event Dataset for Recommendations Model Input (Global v1.1).
 Select it from the list.

 Click Next to continue.